CMSC495-Team1/Team1_TripPlanner/README.md

    ```
    git clone https://github.com/CMSC495-Team1/Team1_TripPlanner.git
    ```

 2. **Set Up Local Environment**
-   - Make sure the latest version of Python is installed on your system.
+   - Make sure Python 3.8+ is installed on your system.
-   - Give permissions to the `setup.sh` script in the bin folder of the project:
-     ``` bash
-     cd Team1_TripPlanner/bin
+   - Create a virtual environment and activate it:
      ```
-     ``` bash
-     chmod +x setup.sh
+     python -m venv env
+     source env/bin/activate  # On Windows, use `env\Scripts\activate`
      ```
-   - Run the script to install the required dependencies with the desired virtual environment name:
+   - Install the required dependencies:
-     ``` bash
-      . ./setup.sh <venv_name>
      ```
+     pip install -r requirements.txt
+     ```

 3. **Run the Application**
    - Start the server:
      ```
-     flask run
+     python app.py
      ```
    - Open your browser and navigate to `http://localhost:5000` to access the application.